squeakycleanfreshie-cloud/The-Last-Moment/README.md

 Load it up, and click to navigate through dialouge.
 Once you get to granpa's room, click on objects to learn more about them.
 You only have 3 minutes of gametime to play though, before you run out.

+## How I made it
+I made this game in renpy, and i'm really proud of myself adding thoose extra features like the timer and clickable items.
+Like WOW!

 ## Why did I make this game
 My other Renpy game isn't very emotional, and I wanted to discover a topic that made me sad when thinking about it.
 I got inspiration from this game from my grandpa who passed during covid, and I have memories of going to his retirement home.
 I also made this game to submit to the GMTK game jam and Hack Clubs Jame Gam.